hwborchers/ctv-numericalmath/README.md

 -   [expm](https://cran.r-project.org/package=expm/index.html) computes the exponential, logarithm, and square root of square matrices, but also powers of matrices or the Frechet derivative. `expm()` is to be preferred to the function with the same name in [Matrix](../packages/Matrix).
 -   [SparseM](https://cran.r-project.org/package=SparseM) provides classes and methods for sparse matrices and for solving linear and least-squares problems in sparse linear algebra
 -   Package [rmumps](https://cran.r-project.org/package=rmumps) provides a wrapper for the MUMPS library, solving large linear systems of equations applying a parallel sparse direct solver
+-   [Rlinsolve](https://cran.r-project.org/package=Rlinsolve) is a collection of iterative solvers for sparse linear system of equations.
+Stationary iterative solvers such as Jacobi or Gauss-Seidel, as well as nonstationary (Krylov subspace) methods are provided.
 -   [svd](https://cran.r-project.org/package=svd/index.html) provides R bindings to state-of-the-art implementations of singular value decomposition (SVD) and eigenvalue/eigenvector computations.
 Package [ssvd](../packages/ssvd/index.html) will obtain sparse SVDs using an iterative thresholding method, while [irlba](../packages/irlba) will compute approximate singular values/vectors of large matrices.
 -   The packages [geigen](https://cran.r-project.org/package=geigen/index.html) and [QZ](../packages/QZ) compute generalized eigenvalues and -vectors for pairs of matrices, and QZ (generalized Schur) decompositions.
 -   [eigeninv](https://cran.r-project.org/package=eigeninv) generates matrices with a given set of eigenvalues ('inverse eigenvalue problem').